openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

   echo "nameserver 172.0.0.1" > /etc/dnsmasq.upstream

-PXE booting settings
+PXE Booting Settings
 --------------------

 By default, `eth0` on Fuel Master node serves PXE requests.
 If you are planning to use another interface, then it is required to modify dnsmasq settings (which acts as DHCP server).
-Edit the file ``/etc/cobbler/dnsmasq.template``, find the line ``"interface=eth0"`` and replace the interface name with the one you want to use.
+Edit the file ``/etc/cobbler/dnsmasq.template``, find the line ``interface=eth0`` and replace the interface name with the one you want to use.

 Launch command to synchronize cobbler service afterwards::